-In my experience what went wrong here is that you got too far in your thinking, too quickly, based on your paper checklist.
-The role checked off most of the requirements, and you thought it was a great fit.
-You might have even put it on the pedestal of “job of a lifetime” and set yourself up for huge disappointment if it didn’t come through.
+Typically, what went wrong here is that you got too far in your thinking, too quickly, based on your paper checklist.
+The role checked off most of the requirements, and you thought it was a great fit, so you might have just as well already accepted it in your mind.
+Often, any job that barely meets the “on paper” requirements goes on the pedestal of “job of a lifetime” and sets yourself up for huge disappointment if it doesn’t come through.

 The truth is, you need to have a lot of potential jobs in the hopper, and no one knows if they’re the job of a lifetime, unless:

 –> You’ve had multiple conversations with the organization

 –> You’ve heard, in detail, what they really need in this role

 –> You’ve done your homework to find out as much as you can about the work culture

 –> You paid close attention to your possible boss and cultural cues during the interview process (see the post How to Identify a Toxic Work Culture Before Taking the Job)

 –> You’ve evaluated enough potential other opportunities that you know what’s out there and you’re not settling

 –> And, most importantly, when you talk to people there (and visit the work site, if it’s local), you feel completely at home, supported and inspired.